mckennapsean/scorrplot/README.md

 Please note that these scripts cannot be run from the R GUI program; they must be executed from the terminal.

-For further instructions on how to use *Gyroscope*, please read the [code documentation](http://mckennapsean.github.io/scorrplot/documentation.html).
+For further instructions on how to use the *s-CorrPlot*, please read the [code documentation](http://mckennapsean.github.io/scorrplot/documentation.html).

 Uninstallation
 --------------

-Run the uninstall script as root or start R to remove the *Gyroscope* package:
+Run the uninstall script as root or start R to remove the *scorr* package:

     sudo ./uninstall

 *or*

     R
-    remove.packages("gyroscope")
+    remove.packages("scorr")

 License
 -------

-This project's codebase *(Gyroscope)* is licensed by GPLv2.
+This project's code is licensed by GPLv2.